 Does Wheaton College have a requirement for students to have health insurance?

 We believe that it is essential for students to be protected against high medical costs caused by illnesses, injuries and chronic health issues.
 Wheaton College practices a "hard waiver" insurance program.
 This simply means that every student is required to show proof of health insurance and will be automatically billed a six (6)-month premium for Student Health Insurance to their student account.
 Each student must prove that they have comparable coverage by completing and submitting an on-line waiver prior to the deadline before this premium will be removed from their account.
 The premium amount cannot be removed after the deadline.
 An active student must complete this waiver every year beginning with the semester that they enter.

 What services are available at SHS?

 SHS is a facility that houses a combination of medical and other services.
 There is a walk-in clinic that students can access to see a nurse for free.
-Students can see a physician or nurse practitioner for $25.00 after a nurse visit.
+Students can see a physician or nurse practitioner after a nurse visit.
 SHS has an in house pharmacy and laboratory.
+There is a cost for appointments with physicians or nurse practitioners as well as for labs, vaccines medications.
 SHS offers a free medical shuttle service to students needing a ride to a doctor or physical therapist appointment or even to get to a pharmacy.
 SHS can assist with any medical or dietary needs.
 All of these services are available to students regardless as to whether or not they have the student health insurance.
 For more information about the SHS services and hours view this link http://www.wheaton.edu/healthsvcs/

 How does SHS charge for their services?